 To cater for broad user communities, the file structure of the BF product was constructed to mostly comply with Climate and Forecast(CF) conventions, which follow the netCDF-4 data model enabling NetCDF4 tools to access and explore the contents of the BF product.
 A detailed description of the CF conventions is available at http://cfconventions.org.
 The CF conventions have been widely used both in atmospheric modelling and remote sensing communities, mainly because the CF conventions make the data interoperability easily achieved.
 Detailed information on the CF metadata in a BF file can be found in section 4.3.

 The total size of 16 years of the BF granules generated without using any compression scheme is close to 9 Petabytes.
 To reduce the BF file size, we apply the deflate lossless compression scheme on most of the radiance and geo-location fields for MISR, ASTER and MODIS.
 To use the compression feature in HDF5, data arrays must be split into chunks first.
 The data in each chunk is then compressed and stored separately in the file.
 To optimize the IO performance, we choose the chunk shape to be the same as the shape and size of the radiance and geo-location arrays except the MODIS radiance fields.
 Each chunk for MOIDS radiance array is a subset of the original array size.
 It stores the MODIS radiance data per band.
 For CERES and MOPITT, we don’t apply any compression scheme, since their data storage spaces are already small.
+With compression, the size of a BF granule has reduced by ~two thirds at the expenses of I/O performance, which decreases by nearly half accordingly.

 3.4 Metadata production